fbraem/kwai-api/README.md

 possible to install it manually.

 Run `composer install` in the folder where the repository is cloned.
 Copy all folders api, src, config and vendor to the host.
-Change the config.dist.php file in the config folder to config.php and change the configuration.
+Rename the config.dist.php file in the config folder into config.php and change the configuration.

 To run a migration of the database, you need access to your host and run it manually from the src folder on the host: